 The Dining Accommodation Request Committee will meet once per month to review requests.
-Following a committee meeting, students with pending requests will be contacted with a formal approval or denial.
+Following a committee meeting, students with pending requests will be contacted with a formal decision.
 In some cases, a referral to the campus registered dietitian may be required to further discuss dining options on campus and determine the most appropriate dining plan.

 Documentation supporting a Dining Accommodation must be provided by an appropriately licensed professional, on professional letterhead, typed (or clearly legible), dated, and signed.
 Documentation should include the following:

-For more information about VCUDine and on-campus dining options, contact Erin Thornton at (804) 828-1883 or Thorntonemail@example.com.
+For more information about VCUDine and on-campus dining options, contact Julia Danisewicz at 804-828-0306 or Danisewicz-Julia@Aramark.com.
 For questions about requesting dining accommodations, contact the office of Student Accessibility and Educational Opportunity at (804) 828-2253 or firstname.lastname@example.org.